-- Starting on slide 43 are common irrigation split-pivot strategies for the Texas South Plains.
-These are intended as a planning aid in helping you decide how you might approach the issue. - Here they would rather do a split pivot of irrigated cotton than try to stretch limited water across the whole circle.
+- Starting on slide 43 are common irrigation split-pivot strategies for the Texas South Plains (Lubbock region) and Texas Panhandle.
+These are intended as a planning aid in helping you decide how you might approach the issue. - The strong majority of TxSP farmers the past several years have indicated they would rather do a split pivot of irrigated cotton than try to stretch limited water across the whole circle.
 And thus by focusing water on a half pivot they feel their management skill comes in to play vs. feeling like they have their hands tied, watering the same crop across the whole pivot. - Are there other scenarios you are interested in, that are not in this presentation?
-Give me a call and lets talk about it.
+Give me a call and let's talk about it.
 I am glad to help try to fit together additional strategies with different crops to see if you have a good fit of complementary cropping to minimize irrigation overlap.

-Calvin L. Trostle
+Calin L. Inostle

-Nan irrigation lateral near Hereford, Texas.
+An irrigation lateral near Hereford, Texas.
 The field shown is now in alfalfa.
 Irrigation water comes from wells ranging in depth from 50 to 200 feet.
 An unlimited supply of water seems assured.
-Electric-powered and butane-powered pumps in this area usually have capacities of 1000 to 1500 gallons of water per minute.
+Electricpowered and butane-powered pumps in this area usually have capacities of 1000 to 1500 gallons of water per minute.
 50,000 acres of land in the county are now irrigated by this method with no measurable effect on the water level."